kodamap/tellooo/README.md

 ### Store bootstrap and jQuery on your pc

-You need to bootstrap and jQuery on your pc (see static/js , static/css) because you have internet connection while connectiong to Tello (Tello private network 192.168.10.0/24).
+You need to store bootstrap, jQuery and fontawesome locally. (see static/js , static/css), because you have no internet connection while connecting Tello.

 Tested with these version:
 * jquery-3.3.1
 * bootstrap-4.1.3
+* fontawesome-free-5.5.0